AM311/Cybersecurity_Report/home.md

  - Also, the following policies and settings are enforced:
 	 - `DomainAdmins` are set up to be also **local `Administrators`** on *all* the workstations;
 	 - The DNS server can be accessed only by accounts in `DnsAdmins` group, which can access only that specific machine;
-	 - Accounts in that group are configured to perform Kerberos login **without pre-authentication**;
+		 - These accounts are configured to perform Kerberos login **without pre-authentication**;
 	 -  **Remote Desktop** access is allowed on the DNS server;
 	 - All accounts can **read** a **shared network folder**, which can be written only by `Administrators` and `DnsAdmins`;